Asoulus/SpaceEscape/README.md

 # SpaceEscape

-This game was created as a part of my thesis for Politechnika Częstochowska.
+This game was created as a part of my engineer's thesis for Politechnika Częstochowska.

 # Description